Understanding Compound-Complex Sentences: A Comprehensive Guide

 Question 8 of 15

-8. Which of the following is an example of a reduced relative clause using a participle?
+8. Which of the following is an example of a regular relative clause using a relative pronoun?

 Question 8 of 15